dcalenzani/AcaCrawler/README.md

 #### V.1.3
 - Limiter created
+- Functions for counting the total of articles and pages added
-- Main program translated into a function and created a check for exporting the code as a python module
+- Main program translated all into functions to easen up its integration with UI
+- PyQt6 UI functional so more researchers can use the tool (still in test)

 #### V.1.2
 - Loop for accesing all the articles in all pages of Scielo